Facebook moves to limit spread of extremist ‘boogaloo’ pages and groups

 Facebook is limiting the spread of pages and groups linked with the word “boogaloo,” an internet slang term used in some far-right extremist circles to refer to the idea of an impending second American Civil War, as first reported by Reuters.
-The boogaloo term has since evolved into a disjointed anti-government movement with various and at times conflicting views.
+The boogaloo term has more recently evolved into a disjointed anti-government movement with various and at times conflicting views.

 Facebook says it will no longer recommend boogaloo pages and groups to users and is demoting them in search results, Facebook tells The Verge.
 The change was made on June 2nd.
 On May 1st, Facebook updated its Violence and Incitement policy to ban boogaloo and similar terms when used with images or statements depicting armed violence.